Twins vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor has recorded 131 hits with 30 doubles, two triples, 26 home runs and 55 walks.
-He has driven in 83 runs with 25 stolen bases.
+- Lindor has 132 hits with 31 doubles, two triples, 26 home runs and 55 walks.
+He has driven in 85 runs with 25 stolen bases.

 Lindor Recent Games